Table of Contents

 Short snout muzzle

 Flat-faced and Brachycephalic breeds (such as pugs and bulldogs) don’t have a snout that is long enough for a traditional muzzle.
 They also really need to be able to breathe through their mouth on occasion due to their restricted airways.
+These custom dog muzzles may look terrifying as they cover a large part of the dog’s face, but they do the same job and are safe for your dog.

 NEVER put a dog in a muzzle because it is cute or part of a costume.
 There are muzzles available on sites such as Amazon and eBay which are decorative, in the form of duck beaks or with a decorative tongue hanging out/bare teeth on show.
 Muzzles should only be used in behaviour cases